When will the list of classes and associated modes of instruction be published and where?

 Generally, we will follow the same policies and procedures that we do when a student becomes ill with any issue – students will work with their dean and each faculty member to set up appropriate accommodations.

 If a student cannot get to class because they are sick or have decided to remain at home, will in-person and hybrid classes have remote components?

 We anticipate being able to provide students who can only engage remotely with video-conferencing access to in-person classes.
 For students who are sick or fall into certain high-risk categories, this will be the same as other ADA accommodations, and in these instances, instructors work with the Deans and the Center for Teaching and Learning to determine the range of reasonable accommodations.

 Once classes begin, if an instructor becomes unable to continue teaching a class due to Covid-19 health care issues, what plans are there for students to complete the learning experience of the class?

-Departments are making plans for potential substitution if a faculty member were to fall ill.
-How the classes progress would depend on the department and the faculty who would substitute.
+Departments have plans for potential substitution if a faculty member were to fall ill.
+How the classes progress depends on the department and the faculty who would substitute.
 For some it might make sense to maintain the syllabus and format.
 However, if the course is being taught fully in person and the substitute faculty member is in a high-risk group, the course might need to move to a remote framework.